 The Fund's short sales and short positions, if any, are subject to special risks.
 A short sale involves the sale by the Fund of a security that it does not own with the hope of purchasing the same security at a later date at a lower price.
 The Fund may also enter into a short position through a forward commitment or a short derivative position through a futures contract or swap agreement.
 If the price of the security or derivative has increased during this time, then the Fund will incur a loss equal to the increase in price from the time that the short sale was entered into plus any transaction costs (i.e., premiums and interest) paid to the broker-dealer to borrow securities.
 Therefore, short sales involve the risk that losses may be exaggerated, potentially losing more money than the actual cost of the investment.
 By contrast, a loss on a long position arises from decreases in the value of the security and is limited by the fact that a security's value cannot decrease below zero.
 By investing the proceeds received from selling securities short, the Fund could be deemed to be employing a form of leverage, which creates special risks.

 The use of leverage may increase the Fund's exposure to long security positions and make any change in the Fund's NAV greater than it would be without the use of leverage.
 This could result in increased volatility of returns.
 There is no guarantee that any leveraging strategy the Fund employs will be successful during any period in which it is employed.

 In times of unusual or adverse market, economic, regulatory or political conditions, the Fund may not be able, fully or partially, to implement its short selling strategy.
 Periods of unusual or adverse market, economic, regulatory or political conditions generally may exist for long periods of time.
+In response to market events, the SEC and regulatory authorities in other jurisdictions may adopt (and in certain cases, have adopted) bans on, and/or reporting requirements for, short sales of certain securities, including short positions on such securities acquired through swaps.
 Also, there is the risk that the third party to the short sale or short position will not fulfill its contractual obligations, causing a loss to the Fund.